learn-co-curriculum/dsc-types-of-trends/README.md

 The red and black lines represent the rolling mean and rolling standard deviations.
 You can clearly see that the mean is not constant over time, so we can reconfirm our conclusion that the time series are not stationary based on rolling mean and rolling standard error.

-### The Dickey Fuller Test
+### The Dickey-Fuller Test

-The Dickey Fuller Test is a statistical test for testing stationarity.
+The Dickey-Fuller Test is a statistical test for testing stationarity.
 The Null-hypothesis for the test is that the time series is not stationary.
 So if the test statistic is less than the critical value, we reject the null hypothesis and say that the series is stationary.
-The Dickey Fuller test is available in stattools from the StatsModels module.
+The Dickey-Fuller test is available in stattools from the StatsModels module.
 More details on this can be viewed [here](http://www.statsmodels.org/dev/generated/statsmodels.tsa.stattools.adfuller.html).

 ```python